USS STERETT (DLG/CG 31) Chronological History

 August 19 – CG-31 arrives at her overseas home port of Subic Bay, Republic of the Philippines.
 Upon arrival, the ship is greeted and visited by many awaiting families and dignitaries including Rear Admiral Donald P. Roane CTF-73, Rear Admiral Huntington Hardisty CTF-70, Rear Admiral Richard M. Dunleavy COMNAVUSPHIL, and the Vice Mayor of Olongapo City.
 The ship then commenced a regular three-week upkeep at Alava Pier 5/6, SRF Subic Bay.

-September 4 – CG-31 is visited by the Chief of Naval Operations, Admiral Thomas B. Hayward.
+September 4 – CG-31 is visited by the 21st Chief of Naval Operations, Admiral Thomas B. Hayward, and the 4th Master Chief Petty Officer of the Navy (MCPON) Thomas S. Crow.

 September 11 – CG-31 is visited by the Commander in Chief, Pacific Fleet, Admiral James D. Watkins.